What is a civil service pension and what are the contributions?

 What is the Civil Service Partnership scheme?

-This is a defined contribution pension scheme, meaning that you and your employer make automatic contributions to a pension scheme which is invested as part of a pension pot, and will see your savings accumulate over time based on the returns that your savings have earned.
+You will see your savings accumulate over time based on the returns that your savings have earned.
 This is an alternative to the defined benefit scheme.

 What are your civil service pension contributions?

-Your employer’s contributions, until 31 March 2023, are:
+Your employer’s contributions, from 1 April 2024, are:

 What happens to your pension when you die?

 The exact amount of the final pension you will receive is calculated differently, depending on your scheme.
+If you die having already taken your pension, your beneficiaries will still receive a portion of it.

 In most cases, if you die within five years of taking your pension, your beneficiaries will receive a lump sum, usually equivalent to the remainder of the first five years of the pension you were due to receive.